Tuesday, December 31, 2024

 “Ancient Western Guillway and Modern Anorraq are good, but I like the Medieval art from some of the other planets in Upsilon Andromedae.”

-“I haven’t really spent much time on the items from other planets.
+“I haven’t spent much time on the items from other planets.
 Why don’t we start there, and you can explain what you see in it.”

 “You are more beautiful than any of the art in this museum,” he said, his voice raspy.
 She could not stop the blush from rising to her cheeks.

 “Staying away from you would torture me even more.
-I will do better at controlling my words and keep reminding myself it cannot be too much longer until you hear a response from Eriath.”
+I will do better at controlling my words and keep reminding myself it can’t be too much longer until you hear a response from Eriath.”

 “Where is Theodomani tonight?”
 Geodor demanded, knowing he had just left.